Milton Bearden

-Milton Bearden is an American author, film consultant and former CIA officer.
-Bearden served as the president and CEO of the Asia-Africa Projects Group, a Washington, D.C.-based resource development and advisory services firm from 2010 to 2015.
-He has been an author and film consultant since 1998.
-As of 2016, Bearden lives in Austin, Texas with his French-born wife, Marie-Catherine, a retired university professor, and now the president and founder of AE & Associates, an inter-cultural business protocol and etiquette consulting group.
+Milton Bearden is an American author, film consultant, and former CIA officer.
+Bearden served as the president and CEO of the Asia-Africa Projects Group, a Washington, D.C.–based firm that provides resource development and advisory services, from 2010 to 2015.
+He has been engaged in authorship and film consultancy since 1998.

+As of 2016, Bearden resides in Austin, Texas, with his wife, Marie-Catherine, a retired university professor, at Georgetown University and the University of Texas at Austin, and currently a professional consultant on inter-cultural protocols and etiquette.

 Early life and education

-Bearden was born in Oklahoma and spent his early years in Washington, where his father worked on the Manhattan Project, and later moved with his family to Houston, Texas.
+Bearden was born in Oklahoma and spent his early years in the state of Washington, where his father worked on the Manhattan Project, and later moved with his family to Houston, Texas.
 After serving in the United States Air Force, he joined the CIA in 1964.
 Bearden studied Chinese at the Yale Institute of Far Eastern Languages and earned a Bachelor of Arts degree in linguistics from the University of Texas at Austin.

 Career

 CIA

 During his 30-year career with the CIA, Bearden was a station chief in Pakistan, Nigeria, Sudan and Germany.
-He served as the CIA's Chief of Station in Pakistan from 1986 to 1989, and played a role in managing Agency's provision of arms, intelligence and training to the ISI which in turn provided the Afghan mujahedeen fighting occupying Soviet forces.
+He served as the CIA's chief of station in Pakistan from 1986 to 1989, and played a role in managing Agency's provision of arms, intelligence and training to the ISI which in turn provided the Afghan mujahedeen fighting occupying Soviet forces.
 He was also responsible for collecting intelligence on Pakistan's then-covert nuclear weapons program.

 Bearden appeared several times in the BBC Documentary by Adam Curtis called The Power of Nightmares where he talked of his involvement with the Mujahadeen, the Afghan Arabs and how he was assigned to the role by William Casey, the then current Director of Central Intelligence.
 According to Bearden, Casey told him that Afghanistan seemed to be possibly one of the keys to winning.
-Casey said "'I want you to go to Afghanstian, I want you to go next month and I will give you what ever you need to win...
+Casey said "'I want you to go to Afghanistan, I want you to go next month and I will give you what ever you need to win...
 He gave me the Stinger missiles and a billion dollars!"

 Bearden was one of the senior CIA officials criticized in the 1994 "snitch fax".
 The fax was allegedly written by ex-CIA officer David Sullivan, and addressed to members of Congress investigating CIA issues, including the Aldrich Ames spy case.

 He was later appointed the Chief of the Soviet/East European Division during the collapse of the Soviet Union.
 He received the Distinguished Intelligence Medal, the Intelligence Medal of Merit and the Donovan Award for his CIA service.
 He received the Federal Cross of Merit from the President of the German Federal Republic for his service in Germany at the end of the Cold War.